Click above to leave this site and see many of our past dogs and what they look like.

 For the flyers, you keep the crate pup comes in, it is not a rental one.
 Take an old towel and some water to the airport with you, some old newspapers to put in the crate should it need cleaning will be useful too, if you take food take only a little, water is more important.
 Because of recent changes in how we must transport pups we can no longer supply a crate to the interstate, or other more local buyers.

-For those picking up, you need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.
+For those picking up from me, you also need to bring your own crate if you do not have one you need a spare lap or little harness with seatbelt clip on it to secure your pup on the way home.

 Vaccinations will be up to date, pup will have had at least one C3 we do not give any other than C3 vaccines ,we do not like too many live virus’ being shot into small pups at once.

 If you have any problems we expect to be notified, and do be familiar with our ‘trouble shooting’ page, this may help when minor problems arise.